-- · improved operational efficiency of telecommunications towers, with an emphasis on reducing power consumption and power generation costs; - · increased need for communications during natural and man-made disasters has resulted in strengthening of telecom infrastructure; - · increased active user base through the expansion of networks in remote or rural areas in developing nations; and - · increased densification and data transfer speeds that increase the usage of additional services like internet and video on smart mobile devices.
+- improved operational efficiency of telecommunications towers, with an emphasis on reducing power consumption and power generation costs; - · increased need for communications during natural and manmade disasters has resulted in strengthening of telecommunications infrastructure - . increased active user base through the expansion of networks in remote or rural areas in developing nations; and the U.S.

+increased densification and data transfer speeds that increase the usage of additional services like internet and video on smart mobile devices.

-The backup power generations market for cell towers can be segmented into the following two areas:
+The electrical power requirement for cell towers can be segmented into the following areas: